harshi-saha/harshi-saha.github.io/_pages/more.md

 ## 🗣️ Languages

 Because my parents are from different cultures, and because I spent large part of my childhood in India even though I was born in America, learning languages has been central to my personal life.
 In addition to my first language of English, I am fluent in Hindi, Telugu, and Bengali.
-I also learnt Spanish in high school and continue to practice it, and am now moving on to learning Korean.
+I also learnt Spanish in high school and am now moving on to learning Korean.

 ---